 The Facility is in the process of upgrading the plant's secondary treatment process in response to the State of Utah Division of Water Quality's (DWQ) implementation of a Technology Based Phosphorus Effluent Limitation (TBPEL) Rule.
 The TBPEL Rule went into effect January 1, 2015 and will add a total phosphorus limit of 1.0 mg/L to the Facility's effluent discharge permit.
 The original Facility was not designed to remove this nutrient.
-A permit variance was granted by DWQ through 2024 to allow the Facility to design and construct the treatment processes necessary to comply with the TBPEL Rule.
-The necessary plant process upgrades are scheduled to be constructed and operational in mid-2024 and in compliance with the phosphorus limit by January 1, 2025.
+A permit variance on the new phosphorus limit was granted by DWQ through December 31, 2024 to allow the Facility to design and construct the treatment processes necessary to comply with the TBPEL Rule.
+The necessary plant process upgrades were scheduled to be constructed and operational by mid-2024 to be in compliance with the phosphorus limit by January 1, 2025.
+However, with Covid and supply chain related delays, startup and compliance with the new limit is not expected until mid-2025.
+The Facility's management has documented the various difficulties and have opened up discussions with the Utah Division of Water Quality to ask for leniency with regards to meeting the January 1, 2025 deadline.